brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 └── sass-brunch@1.8.9
 ```

-Finally, we need a minimal **Bruch configuration**.
+Finally, we need a minimal **Brunch configuration**.
 A Brunch configuration file is just a Node module that exports a `config` property; that property has at least a `files` property that describes concatenations.
 Here’s our `brunch-config.coffee`:

 ```coffeescript
 module.exports = config: